How to Maximize Restaurant Outdoor Seating

 The furniture you choose for your outdoor dining area has the biggest impact on space efficiency.
 It also has a significant effect on the overall ambiance and design aesthetic.
 Comfortable seating is crucial to earn customer loyalty and encourage guests to eat outside.

 Square and rectangular tables usually offer more space than their round counterparts.
 They can seat more people and hold more dishes and utensils.
 While a round table is space-efficient, it won’t always seat as many people and could make for a more cramped spread if a party orders a lot.
 Still, you’ll want to balance comfort with maximizing your seating, so choose a table shape based on your outdoor layout.
+For example, our rectangular table from the Yorktown Collection combines accomodating larger parties, versatility, and style.

 Whatever your tables’ shapes, pair them with comfortable seating, which also helps you get the most use out of your patio space.
 Adding cushions and choosing chairs with supportive backs or armrests will make your dining area look more inviting to new patrons and ensure your customers want to come back.